jsminem/terraform-guardium-datastore-audit/modules/aws-mariadb-rds-audit/README.md

    terraform import module.common_rds-mariadb-mysql-parameter-group.aws_db_option_group.audit <your-option-group-name>
    ```

-**Note**: Skipping the import step will cause Terraform to attempt creating a new parameter group, which may fail or cause unexpected behavior.
+**Note**: Skipping the import steps will cause Terraform to attempt creating a new parameter group, which may fail or cause unexpected behavior.

 ## Features